khushdeep-kakria/khushdeep-kakria/README.md

 🎓 Bachelor of Engineering (Computer Science & Engineering)

-☁️ Aspiring DevOps Engineer with a strong interest in Cloud Computing and Infrastructure Automation.
+☁️ Passionate about Cloud Computing, DevOps, Automation, and Infrastructure Management.

-🐧 Comfortable working with Linux, Docker, Git & GitHub, and AWS fundamentals.
+🐧 Skilled in Linux, Docker, Git & GitHub, and AWS fundamentals.

 🐍 Python is my primary programming language, which I use for scripting and automation.

-📚 Currently learning CI/CD, Kubernetes, Jenkins, and Terraform to strengthen my DevOps skills.
+📚 Currently learning CI/CD, Kubernetes, Jenkins, and Terraform.

-🚀 I enjoy building practical projects and continuously improving my cloud and automation knowledge.
+🚀 Always exploring modern DevOps practices and building hands-on cloud projects.

 ---